 Late summer into early fall marks the back-to-school season for customers with school-aged children.
 This season is characterized by a spike in sales as parents purchase school supplies, clothing, and even dorm essentials for their children.

 Pro Tip: If you want to secure extra sales during this season, consider creating a tailored product catalog and running promotions to cater customer demands.
-Many sellers also run seasonal promotions, including marketing materials and discounts that highlight how ecommerce seasonal sales can streamline shopping and improve the customer experience.
+Many sellers also run seasonal promotions, including marketing materials and discounts that highlight how eCommerce seasonal sales can streamline shopping and improve the customer experience.

 Summertime